 Bela Lugosi and Don Marlowe

-During the Second World War, the public’s taste for escapist entertainment, particularly horror films, bolstered Bela Lugosi’s career.
-The war years saw him appearing in 22 films of varying quality.
+During the Second World War the public’s taste for escapist entertainment, particularly horror films, bolstered Bela Lugosi’s career.
+The War years saw him appearing in 22 films of varying quality.
 When the War ended and service personal, who’d had their fill of real-life horrors, began to return home, the public’s demand for screen monsters waned rapidly.
 Bela made just two films in 1946, Genius at Work and Scared to Death.
-After completing work on the later in April 1946, he received no further offers of film roles.
+After completing work on the latter in April 1946, he received no further offers of film roles.
 His meagre earnings came from one-night stands in spook shows and capsule versions of Dracula.
 In early 1947 his prospects seemed to improve when he was given top billing in Three Indelicate Ladies, a mystery-farce that, according to the play’s publicity, would return Bela to Broadway.
 Critics, however, found numerous faults with the play, including Bela’s “almost criminal” miscasting as an Irish gangster.
 The production folded long before Broadway beckoned, leaving Bela forced to fall back on short provincial runs of Dracula and Arsenic and Old Lace.

 Often cited as a key factor in Bela’s career woes was his failure to secure adequate representation.
 Although the prestigious William Morris Agency represented him from 1940 – 1942, he went through five agents in the following five years.
 By September 1947, with next to no offers of work being made, Bela decided it was time to change agents once more.
 He chose to inform his current representative, Virginia Doak, that he had signed a new exclusive contract with the Don Marlowe Agency by letter on October 8th, three weeks after the event.